 Leafhoppers comprise a varied group of pests that damage a wide spectrum of plants, from turfgrasses and shrubs to fruits and vegetables.
 Some species feed only on closely related plants, but others are less selective.
 Leafhoppers get their name from an impressive jumping ability, which aids their escape when disturbed.
 In addition to feeding damage, some leafhoppers also transmit pathogens that cause plant disease.
 Several generations of these pests may occur each year.

-Control: Effective control of leafhoppers targets both the adults and nymphs.
-Start treatment in early spring to hit immature nymphs when most vulnerable.
-GardenTech® brand offers several highly effective products to kill leafhoppers and protect your plants:
+Effective control of leafhoppers targets both the adults and nymphs.
+Start treatment in early spring to hit immature nymphs when they are most vulnerable.
+GardenTech brand offers several highly effective products to kill leafhoppers and protect your plants:

-- Sevin® Insect Killer Ready to Use simplifies precision leafhopper treatment and kills leafhoppers on contact.
+- Sevin Insect Killer Ready to Use2 simplifies precision leafhopper treatment and kills leafhoppers on contact.
 Adjust the spray nozzle to widen or narrow the stream, then spray all plant surfaces thoroughly.
 Give special attention to the undersides of leaves.

-- Sevin® Insect Killer Granules kill and control leafhoppers in lawn and garden areas.
+- Sevin Insect Killer Lawn Granules kill and control leafhoppers in lawn and garden areas.
 Broadcast the ready-to-use granules for spot treatments, or use a lawn spreader for thorough, full-yard coverage.
 Water immediately to release the active ingredients and reach adult leafhoppers and their nymphs.
 These granules keep protecting against leafhoppers for up to three months.

-- Sevin® Insect Killer Concentrate, with its easy-to-use measuring cap, provides a simple, economical alternative for larger plants and larger areas.
+- Sevin Insect Killer Concentrate, with its easy-to-use measuring cap, provides a simple, economical alternative for larger plants and larger areas.
 Use with a pump-style sprayer to cover all plant surfaces thoroughly, taking care to get the undersides of leaves.
 This product kills by contact and protects against leafhoppers for up to three months.